Renting A Car in Florence, Italy

 - Most rental cars in Italy have a manual transmission.
 If you only drive automatic then definitely reserve in advance.

-- If arriving by plane pickup your rental car at the Florence Airport as it’s easier than finding car companies in the downtown area.
+- If arriving by plane it’s best to pickup your rental car at the airport:

 - For rental cars near the Florence train station select pickup area: “Florence – Via Borgognissanti”.
 All of these car companies will be close to the Florence train station (Firenze Santa Maria Novella railway station).